nkahoang/docker-v8js-php/README.md

 The repo available for the official debian-based PHP-FPM and official Wordpress-based PHP-FPM.
 This uses multi-stage docker build to minimise the image.

-Currently supporting V8 version 7.9 (as V8JS is not compatible with V8 v8+ yet) on PHP 7.3/7.4.
+Now supporting V8 version 8.9 on PHP 7.3/7.4.
+PHP 8.0 is not yet supported with current [phpv8](https://github.com/phpv8/) project.

 Docker Hub: https://hub.docker.com/r/nkahoang/docker-v8js-php